floweredscarf/su25/labs/lab01/index.md

 which you should experiment with.
 Feel free to make `SIZE` controlled by a command-line argument!
 However, when you turn it in, make sure that it will run with `SIZE = 10`!)

-First, if you are working with a partner, swap which partner is primarily writing the code.
-For this next part, we are going to need to create a new class, so let's learn how to do this!

 At the top of IntelliJ, you should see "File".
 Click on it, and then hover over "New" and then click on "Java Class".
 See this reference screenshot:
 ![New Java Class](img/NewJavaClass.png)